Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

 Corn Cob

 It’s a BBQ favourite for humans, but corn cob isn’t a good option for pets that like to chew.
 While corn on its own is okay in small amounts, the cob can’t be digested and it often doesn’t pass naturally through the digestive system.
-This can cause a painful gastrointestinal blockage and could lead to vital but expensive surgery or treatment.
+This can cause a painful gastrointestinal blockage and could lead to vital but significant costs surgery or treatment.

 Signs you should look out for: